ryanniemeyer/uriz/README.md

 * [Route53](http://aws.amazon.com/route53/) for DNS
 * [ELB](http://aws.amazon.com/elasticloadbalancing/) to balance load to the EC2 web nodes

-This tutorial assumes you've already created a [AWS](http://aws.amazon.com/) account.
+This tutorial assumes you've already created an [AWS](http://aws.amazon.com/) account.

 ## Setup Your URL Shortener Domain

 The first step is obtaining a domain for your URL shortener from your favorite domain registrar (e.g. [Namecheap](http://namecheap.com/)).
-I picked uriz.in for this example, but you can simply fork this project and replace all occurrences of uriz.in with whatever your URL shortener domain is.
+I picked uriz.in, so you can simply fork this project and replace all occurrences of uriz.in with whatever your domain is.

+After you've registered your domain, we'll switch its DNS over to Amazon [Route53](http://aws.amazon.com/route53/) to make it easier to take advantage of other Amazon services.

-After you've registered your domain, create a [Route53](http://aws.amazon.com/route53/) hosted zone via the AWS console:
+Create a [Route53](http://aws.amazon.com/route53/) hosted zone via the AWS console:

 ![Route53 in AWS Console](http://d283nftekqpxlr.cloudfront.net/img/github-pages/route53-1.png)
 ![Route53 new zone](http://d283nftekqpxlr.cloudfront.net/img/github-pages/route53-2.png)